9 Things to do in Annecy France in a day

 That was THE view I came to Annecy for!

-In the morning when I arrived, I bumped into joggers and locals walking their dogs along the lake and everything seemed too idealistic.
+In the morning when I arrived, I bumped into joggers and locals walking their dogs along the lake and everything seemed to idealistic.
 The many little boats were waiting for their first adventure for the day and not a single movement could be spotted on the lake.
 One thing is sure, it definitely was the perfect spot to have my morning pastry!

-In a place, so relaxing as Annecy and on a nice day, there is little that can beat a yummy scoop of ice cream whilst chilling by the lake or the park.
+In a place so relaxing as Annecy and on a nice day, there is little that can beat a yummy scoop of ice cream whilst chilling by the lake or the park.
 As with anything in Annecy, even ice cream isn’t cheap but if you want a treat, head over to Le Glacier des Alpes.
 Standing at the bridge in front of Palais de l’Isle, turn left and you’ll see the huge choice of flavours right at the end of the cute medieval street.
 Pick your favourites and enjoy a baby scoop on the house!
 How cute is that?!
 My two scoops cost whooping 4 EUR but it was the second best ice cream I’ve had, after my yummy delight in Florence!
 Aaaw, dreams full of ice cream 😀 !

-It was so hot that my ice cream nearly melted until I got to the lake but you can still see how yummy it was!
+It was so hot that my ice cream nearly melted until I got to the lake but you can still see how yummy it was !

 I’m a pathetic lover of all things colour!
 So when I went to Annecy, my heart melted when I saw how overflowing with colourful tulips the whole of the Old Town was.
-Honestly, if it wasn’t for the many flowers spreading joy and aroma from the one end of the canals to the other, Annecy would not be as majestic and eye-popping as it actually is!
+Honestly, if it wasn’t for the many flowers spreading joy and aroma from the one end of the canals to the other, Annecy would not be as majestic and eye popping as it actually is!

 Insider Tip: Visit Annecy France when the tulips are blossoming.
-Otherwise, you’ll only tickle your wanderlust so to get the full Annecy experience, go between April and September.
+Otherwise you’ll only tickle your wanderlust so to get the full Annecy experience, go between April and September.

 Can you even imagine this place without all the covers of freshly blossomed tulips?
 I can’t!